-Today, we have the ability to predict with more accuracy than ever dangerous tornadoes, hurricanes, winter storms, and floods.
-We know the areas that are prone to earthquakes and areas that are susceptible to wildfires, and we can tell hours in advance whether a tsunami will hit our shores.
+Today, we can predict with more accuracy than ever dangerous hurricanes, winter storms, and floods.
+We know which areas are prone to earthquakes and tornadoes or susceptible to wildfires, and we can tell hours in advance whether a tsunami will hit our shores.

-Thanks to our global economy, it’s not just local disasters we need to consider.
-Disasters in other parts of the world now have a direct effect on our economy; diseases in other countries can quickly find their way to the States.
-Food shortages elsewhere can cause food riots, which then lead to speculative price swings over here, that can quickly raise the cost of food.
-A cyber-attack from international hackers could threaten our financial industry or even our electrical grid.
+However, thanks to our global economy, it’s not just local disasters we need to consider.
+Disasters in other parts of the world now have a direct effect on our economy.
+We’ve already seen that diseases like COVID-19 can rapidly spread across oceans and affect every nation within months.
+Food shortages elsewhere can cause food riots, leading to speculative price swings, which can quickly raise the cost of food.
+A cyberattack from international hackers could threaten our financial industry or even our electrical grids.

 How to Prepare for Disasters

 Some simple preparations could make the difference between life and death for your family.
 Take these steps to help prepare for almost any disaster.

 1. Create an Emergency Plan With Your Family